NicoJG/MastersThesis_Journal/Diary.md

 - To see if we can just simplify the dimensionless prefactor in $p_\star$ I also plotted it (see [p_star_dependence_on_E_bg](Images/p_star_dependence_on_E_bg.png))
 	- it seems to only depend very weakly on $E_\star$ and $\gamma$ a value of 0.04 might be sufficiently accurate
 	- the factor $E_{bg}/\Lambda_\star^{1/3}$ on the other hand is highly nonlinear in $E_{bg}$

+## 2024-03-01

+- I searched for a way to make math work in both Obsidian and on GitHub, since GitHub has some trouble with displaying math.
+It does not seem to be possible to fix, so for now I stick with the way Obsidian does it.
+I created a [feature request topic in the Obsidian forum](https://forum.obsidian.md/t/github-gitlab-compatible-math-syntax-with-backticks/77834).
+- added my notes on going from the 6 differential equations for the first order to the matrix form $A \vec{y}' = B \vec{y}$ in [first_order_ode_as_matrix_vector_equation](HandwrittenNotes/first_order_ode_as_matrix_vector_equation.pdf).
+I have used those matrices $A$ and $B$ to calculate $C = A^{-1} \cdot B$ in sympy. (all of this I just added here today, but I have done it much earlier)
+- I started to restructure my code to make it more readable and have logical separations between plotting code, scanning code, algorithms and analytical expressions (i did not finish or test it)